mfcsorg/mfcs/README.md

 ### Detailed Component Explanations

-#### 1. **LLM (Large Language Model)**
+#### 1. **Model**
-The LLM serves as the intelligent core of the system, such as GPT-4, ERNIE Bot, etc. Trained on vast text data, it can generate natural language text, understand user intent, and more.
+The large model serves as the intelligent core of the entire system, such as GPT-4, Deepseek, Qwen, and others.
+By learning from vast amounts of text data, it acquires capabilities like generating natural language text and understanding user intent.

 #### 2. **Memory (Memory Module)**
 The memory module is critical for the LLM.
 It stores contextual information from conversations, such as previous user queries and model responses.
 This allows the LLM to reference past interactions when processing new inputs, ensuring more coherent and context-aware replies.